Here’s a quick lesson in everything you need to know about trademark registration

 - Companies (Limited Liability Partnership, OPC Private Limited, Partnership, etc.)

-Only applying for trademark registration would not work for the long term.
+Only applying for trademark registration would not work in the long term.
 The validity of a trademark is up to ten years.
-After ten years, one needs to file for the renewal of the trademark.
+After ten years, one needs to file for the renewal of trademark in India.
 You must renew your trademark before its expiration.
 The application for the renewal must be submitted before the deadline to get seamless protection of the trademark without any chance of litigation.

 1. Legal Protection